-NOTE; before cutting twin flue pipes ensure allowances have been made for connection onto the previous piece and onto the concentric to twin converter.
-The last twin Flue pipes must be pushed 50mm onto the male spigots of the concentric to twin converter.
+Before cutting twin flue pipes ensure allowances have been made for connection onto the previous piece and onto the concentric to twin converter.
+The last twin flue pipes must be pushed 50mm onto the male spigots of the concentric to twin converter.